 - To indicate the point value that should be associated with an answer choice, write the letter of the answer, a colon, and then the points earned for that selection such as A:0.5 in the Correct column.

-- If a question is worth 1 point and you want a student to get half credit if they answer A, half credit if they answer B, and full credit if they answer A and B, you would write A:0.5, B:0.5, AB:1 in the "Correct" column.
+- If a question is worth 1 point and a student could recieve half credit if they answer A, half credit if they answer B, and full credit if they answer A and B, users would write A:0.5, B:0.5, AB:1 in the "Correct" column.

-In the example above, a student would receive .5 points for answering A, 1 point for answering B, 1.5 points for answering D, or 2 points for answering B.
+In the example above, a student would receive .5 points for answering A, 1 point for answering B, 1 point for answering C, 1.5 points for answering D, or 2 points for answering B.

 Using Rubrics in Assessments and Created Items

-- In the Correct column, indicate the performance levels you will be choosing.
+- In the Correct column, indicate the performance levels.

 - In the Weight column, indicate the point value of the question.